3a1b2c3/CesiumUnrealMars/README.md

 <img src="https://user-images.githubusercontent.com/74843139/146661894-683ae114-2e54-4e95-8801-62346e186e67.png" width=400>

-Place a standard cube actor on the tileset.
+Place a standard cube actor on the tileset where you want the car to start later.
 Frame the cube in viewort and hit Georeference again.
 Add a Cesium Globe anchor component to the cube.
 Set the Georeference field in details to.

-Set rendering to off to hide the cube (shown below)
+Set rendering to off to hide the cube (shown below).

 <img src="https://user-images.githubusercontent.com/74843139/146661901-de463e19-f540-4c1f-a4ec-702a2f1494c5.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146655459-fdb3a169-a140-420a-aad6-4f53bb156d8a.png" width=400>
 A model